-Mr. Speaker, these documents contain important topics such as: alcohol imports, municipal funding, Access to Information Privacy and Protection legislation and training, and parking garages.
+Mr. Speaker, these documents contain important topics, such as alcohol imports, municipal funding, access to information and privacy protection legislation and training, and parking garages.
 I encourage all members to review the documents with care.
 Thank you, Mr. Speaker.

 Speaker (interpretation): Thank you. (interpretation ends) Tabling of Documents.
 Notices of Motions.
 Notices of Motion for First Reading of Bills.
 Motions.
 First Reading of Bills.
 Second Reading of Bills.
 Consideration in Committee of the Whole of Bills and Other Matters.
 Bills 58, 59, 60, 61 and 62 with Mr. Akoak in the Chair.